Situation before reforms under the Employment Rights Act 2025

 - A new statutory right to bereavement leave: Employees will get a statutory right to at least one week of unpaid bereavement leave to grieve the loss of a loved one.

-- A new statutory right to bereavement leave for miscarriages before 24 weeks: The Bill will give parents who experience a miscarriage before 24 weeks of pregnancy the right to unpaid bereavement leave.
+- A new statutory right to bereavement leave for miscarriages before 24 weeks: The Act will give parents who experience a miscarriage before 24 weeks of pregnancy the right to unpaid bereavement leave.

-The Government consultation, which closes on 15 January 2026, seeks views on the statutory right to bereavement leave, including leave for miscarriages before 24 weeks, in respect of:
+A Government consultation, which closed on 15 January 2026, sought views on the statutory right to bereavement leave, including leave for miscarriages before 24 weeks, in respect of:

 - eligibility criteria, including which relations of the deceased will qualify for bereavement leave;